-Northgate Public Services (UK) Limited (“the Company” or “we”) is committed to the sustainable development of its business and to improvement in its management of socio-ethical, environmental and governance issues, including a commitment to ensuring that the Company’s business and its supply chain are free of any slavery and human trafficking.
+The Northgate Public Services group, including those companies listed at the end of this statement, is committed to the sustainable development of our business and to improvement in our management of socio-ethical, environmental and governance issues, including a commitment to ensuring that our Company’s business and supply chain are free of any slavery and human trafficking.

-Our business headquarters are in the United Kingdom and we also operate in India, Canada, Australia, Ireland and New Zealand providing software and outsourced services.
+Our business headquarters are in the United Kingdom and we also operate out of India, Canada, Australia, Ireland and New Zealand, providing software and outsourced services throughout the world.

 We have relationships with external businesses to source components for our business.
-The majority of our suppliers are global companies and they make up the bulk of our supply chain.
+A significant proportion of our suppliers are global companies and they make up the bulk of our supply chain.

-The Company’s directors and senior management take the responsibility for implementing the Company’s anti-slavery and human trafficking policies and procedures and shall provide adequate resources (including training) and investment to ensure that slavery and human trafficking are not taking place within the Company or within its supply chain.
+Our directors and senior management take the responsibility for implementing our anti-slavery and human trafficking policies and procedures, and providing adequate resources (including training) and investment to ensure that slavery and human trafficking are not taking place within our group or supply chain.

 This statement is made pursuant to section 54 of the Modern Slavery Act 2015.